ExpenseGhost

 No method of transmission over the Internet or method of electronic storage is completely secure, and we cannot guarantee the absolute security of Personal Data.
 You are responsible for safeguarding your account credentials and for promptly notifying us of any actual or suspected unauthorized access at security@expenseghost.app.

-In the event of a Personal Data breach that is reasonably likely to result in a risk to the rights and freedoms of natural persons, or that otherwise triggers a statutory notification obligation, we will notify the relevant supervisory authorities and affected individuals without undue delay and within the timeframes required by applicable law (including, where applicable, within seventy-two (72) hours under Article 33 GDPR).
+In the event of a Personal Data breach that triggers a statutory notification obligation, we will notify the relevant state attorneys general, other regulators, and affected individuals without unreasonable delay and within the timeframes required by applicable U.S. federal and state data-breach-notification laws.
 Notifications will describe, to the extent then known, the nature of the breach, the categories and approximate number of individuals and records affected, the likely consequences, and the measures taken or proposed to address the breach and mitigate its possible adverse effects.

 The Service is not directed to, and we do not knowingly collect Personal Data from, children under the age of eighteen (18).
 The Service is intended for use by individuals operating in a business or professional capacity.
 If we become aware that we have inadvertently collected Personal Data from a child under the age of thirteen (13) in violation of the Children’s Online Privacy Protection Act (15 U.S.C. §§ 6501–6506), or from a person under the age of eighteen (18) where prohibited by other applicable law, we will delete that data promptly.
 To report a concern, contact privacy@expenseghost.app.